themarv1/Shelly-Hydroponic-Pump-Controller-Script/README.md

 ### License

-This project is licensed under the MIT License - see the LICENSE file for details (or add MIT License text here).
+This project is licensed under the MIT License.

 ### Disclaimer